How to Use the Command `rc-service` (with Examples)

 Explanation:

-Example output:
+Example Output:

-* Service service_name stopped
+* start-stop-daemon: successfully stopped

-Use case 4: Restart a service
+Use Case 4: Restart a Service

 Code: